 This course is designed for students who have an interest in learning how to officiate football.
 Rules, rule interpretations, and football officiating mechanics will be examined.
 Lecture, discussion, videotapes, and presentations by certified football officials will be utilized.
 This course prepares the student to take the state certification test.
-Does not satisfy Area 1.3.
 Grading: S/U